forrestzhang107/nested.object.defaults/README.md

 # nested.object.defaults

 Like object.defaults but also for nested objects.
-Supremely useful for safely retrieving values from embedded MongoDB documents.
+Very useful for safely retrieving values from embedded MongoDB documents.

 ## Install